kenhkan/angular-curve/README.md

   compiled into the file `public/spec.js`
 * Style files are compiled into one CSS file `public/app.css`
-* Markup files are compiled into one template-containing JavaScript file `public/templates.js`
+* Markup files are compiled into one template-containing JavaScript file `public/templates.js`.
+Templates are prepended to `public/app.js` for production to save a roundtrip to the server.
+It does not do so in development mode because it would break the source map generated by Brunch.
 * Do _NOT_ name README as `README.md`. _Always_ name it as just `README`
   because `*.md` are compiled into the templates by the Brunch engine.

 ## Package management

-Because developing in Angular.js requires many external libraries, package management should be automated using [Bower](http://bower.io/).
+Because developing in Angular requires many external libraries, package management should be automated using [Bower](http://bower.io/).
 Follow these
 steps: